mattstonge/riscv_summit_devdays_fedora_AI_workshop/riscv-workshop.md

 ## EXERCISE One:
 Since we have flashed the microSD cards in advance (for time saving measures), we'll jump straight into installation of the microSD card into your laptop (or desktop).
+> Please Note: If at any time during the exercise, you have difficulty or a question - please raise your hand.

 ##Steps: